wjenh/pidp1-mods/Docs/UsingDCS2.md

 The characters will be converted to ascii before sending, or converted from ascii on reading.
 See the detailed description in the Channel Control Block description below.

+Rcr, rch, tcb, and tcc use the low 6 bits in flexo mode, else the low 8 bits.

 For rch and rcr, the action on an error depends upon if flexo mode is enabled.
 For flexo, for no character ready the low 6 bits returned will be FLEX_NCHAR, 013.
 For any error, the low 6 bits returned will be FLEX_ERR, 076.